-In addition, DOH must promulgate temporary regulations within six months of passage of the act.
-The temporary regulations are in effect for 18 months, at which time all subsequent rulemaking must conform to the Regulatory Review Act.
+The Department must promulgate regulations relating to transportation of medical marijuana and other regulations necessary to implement the act.
+In addition, the Department must promulgate temporary regulations within six months of passage of the act.
+The temporary regulations are in effect for 24 months, at which time all subsequent rulemaking must conform to the Regulatory Review Act.

-Finally, this legislation places duties on DOH to increase participation by diverse groups with respect to registering as medical marijuana organizations.
+In addition, this legislation places duties on DOH to increase participation by diverse groups with respect to registering as medical marijuana organizations.